timescale/docs/use-timescale/integrations/observability-alerting/grafana.md

 ### Reference elements in the query

-You can group your visualizations and order the results by time buckets.
+You can group your visualizations and order the results by [time buckets][time-buckets].
 In this case, the `GROUP BY` and `ORDER BY` statements reference `time`.

 For example: